-If a self-employed worker has not yet made a claim for Universal credit, they could be better off waiting until after they have received the payment.
+If a self-employed worker has not yet made a claim for Universal Credit, and is due a payment from the SEISS then they could be better off waiting until after they have received the payment.

 No, this shouldn’t happen.

 The way Universal Credit works is that it’s assessed and paid monthly.
 When you claim, that starts your first ‘Monthly Assessment Period’ and you’re paid about a week after the period ends.